slcs-jsc/mptrac/docs/manual/control-parameters.md

 parameter file or by specifying control parameters directly as command-line arguments.
 A comprehensive
 [list of control parameters](https://slcs-jsc.github.io/mptrac/doxygen/structctl__t.html) is available in the Doxygen manual.
+The Doxygen page is the reference for the `ctl_t` fields themselves, while this manual page explains the file syntax, command-line overrides, and practical usage patterns.

 By default, if no values are explicitly provided, the applications will use predefined default values for most control